Toll seen rising after Indonesian quake, tsunami kills hundreds

 “It was very hard for the guards to stop the inmates from running away as they were so panicked and had to save themselves too,” Antara quoted warden Adhi Yan Ricoh as saying.
 “We haven’t even have time yet to report this incident to our superiors.”

+Over a hundred inmates staged a separate escape from a prison in Donggala.

+Prison warden Saifuddin told Kompas inmates had started a fire in the detention center after authorities refused their demands to be released to check on their families.

-At the city’s Roa-Roa Hotel, which was completely flattened by the quake, many people were still missing.
+In Palu’s Roa-Roa Hotel, which was completely flattened by the quake, many people were still missing.

 “Communication is cut off.
 All we knew is that 24 guests were successfully evacuated and one has died,” hotel owner Ko Jefry told Metro TV on Saturday night.
 “It is estimated that 50 to 60 people remain trapped.”